Ask A Curl Expert: 6 Questions & Answers About Cutting Textured Hair

 Here are a few important things to consider before deciding to cut any wavy or curly client wet or dry.

 - Curly hair has the ability to shrink up to 50% of its length when dry

-- Textured hair lays very differently when wet than when dry
+- Textured hair lays very differently wet vs dry

 - Detailing textured hair (ex: adding layers)

 That being said, here’s when to cut wet vs. dry!

 - Has a wavy natural texture